 This information contains examples of data and reports used in daily business operations.
 To illustrate them as completely as possible, the examples include the names of individuals, companies, brands, and products.
-All of these names are fictitious and any similarity to the names and addresses used by an actual business enterprise is entirely coincidental.
+All of these names are fictitious, like anyone will ever read this, and any similarity to the names and addresses used by an actual business enterprise is entirely coincidental.